 “She could be dead by then!
 Or sold in human trafficking.
 Hell, she could be dead now!”
 The words burn in the back of my throat.

 “Getting the subpoena is going to be the hardest part,” he admits.
 I drop my head and bang it lightly on the desk in frustration.

 “How long after you get the subpoena should this take?”
 I ask, my voice muffled by the desk.

 “Mr. Grey,” a soft voice calls me from my right.
 I raise my head and Sarah is handing me my blackberry.

 “Thank you, Sarah.”
 I say as I take the phone.
 “Barney?”

 “Give me about forty-five minutes, sir.
 I’ll have it enhanced as much as I can, but you’re going to need a computer to watch it,” he says.

 Barney calls while we’re at the storage facility to inform us that the video is complete.
 So, the four of us go back to Escala.
 Barney has uploaded the videos to the network—both the original version and the enhanced snippet.
-Taylor called in Lawrence and Williams as we were going to need some extra hands on deck.
-The gentlemen agreed to a schedule where each would watch a couple of hours of the video at a time to see if there may have been anything that we missed since Sarah provided the surveillance files from Friday through to this morning when the police acquired her car.
+Taylor calls in Lawrence and Williams for extra hands on deck.
+The gentlemen agree to a schedule where each would watch a couple of hours of the video at a time to see if there may have been anything that we missed since Sarah provided the surveillance files from Friday through to this morning when the police acquired her car.

-On the way back to Escala, I called Charlotte again to see which judges that she had in her pocket this month that could get us a subpoena.
+On the way back to Escala, I call Charlotte again to see which judges she has in her pocket this month that can get us a subpoena.

-“Dear Christian, I can’t just wave my magic wand and make this happen.”
-Charlotte said.
+“Dear Christian, I can’t just wave my magic wand and make this happen,” Charlotte says.